 It depends on the make and model of your air fryer.
 Most air fryers have a preheat function which ensures they get up to temperature before adding food.

-To ensure that the potatoes cook evenly in the air fryer, it is important to cut them into small, uniform pieces.
-It is also recommended to turn the potatoes every 10 minutes or so during cooking to ensure even browning.
+To ensure that the potatoes cook evenly in the air fryer, it's important to cut them into small, uniform pieces.
+It's also recommended to turn the potatoes every 10 minutes or so during cooking to ensure even browning.

-es, you can use frozen potatoes in the air fryer, but it is important to note that the cooking time will be longer and the potatoes may not cook as evenly as fresh potatoes.
+Yes, you can use frozen potatoes in the air fryer, but it's important to note that the cooking time will be longer and the potatoes may not cook as evenly as fresh potatoes.
 As a general rule, it is recommended to cook frozen potatoes for 30-35 minutes or until they are golden brown and crispy on the outside and soft on the inside.

 Yes, you can double the recipe for a larger batch of roasted potatoes.
-However, it is important to be aware that the air fryer basket may become overcrowded, which can result in uneven cooking.
+However, the air fryer basket may become overcrowded, which can result in uneven cooking.
 If you need to cook a large batch of potatoes, it is best to do it in two separate batches or use a larger air fryer.

 😋 Latest air fryer recipes on the blog